ypcd/gstunnel/README.md

 Use Google Translate for translation

-# gstunnel
-This is a secure network tunnel.

 [Introduction of gstunnel]

 gstunnel is a high-performance, high-concurrency, lightweight security network encryption pipeline developed based on the go language, and supports the tcp protocol.

 The project adopts multi-coroutine and lock-free mode to ensure the high performance and high concurrency of gstunnel.

+Multi-coroutine, you can make full use of multiple CPU cores for parallel computing, and give full play to the maximum performance of multi-core CPUs.

 The adoption of the lock-free mode also minimizes the occurrence of data competition and the security problems caused by data competition.

 Golang does not provide complete memory safety guarantees at the language level.
 Golang uses gc to manage memory and provides some memory security, but memory security problems may still occur due to data competition.

 Based on go language development, using go default net library.
 The Go language layer uses the blocking + multi-coroutine mode for network communication.

 Network model: Because the default net library of go, the bottom layer is based on non-blocking + multiplexing model (windows iocp, linux epoll), so the essential model of gstunnel is non-blocking + multiplexing model.
 Ensure the high performance of gstunnel network communication.